 Saving on Admission

-- Early Bird Online Pricing (NEW!).
-You can now save by purchasing your tickets online!
-Adult tickets are $10 vs. $12.50 and student & senior prices are $7.50 vs. $9.
-Early Bird pricing ends September 5th.
+- Early Bird Online Pricing.
+Last year, the fair introduced Early Bird pricing and you can again take this route for 2014.
+By purchasing your tickets online, you’ll pay $10 per adult ticket and $7.50 per student & senior ticket.
+Early Bird pricing ends Thursday, September 4th (the day prior to opening day).
 These tickets are good for entrance on any day during the Fair’s operation.

 - FREE Kids’ Weekend.
 Once again, BECU is sponsoring a free kids’ weekend.
-Print and bring this coupon from the BECU website to get your kiddos 18 and under in for free September 7th and 8th only.
+Print and bring this coupon from the BECU website to get your kiddos 18 and under in for free September 6th and 7th only.
 Coupon is required for free admission.
 You do not need to be BECU members to use the coupon.
-Remember that kids 5 and under are always free.
+(Remember that kids 5 and under are always free.)

 - Pre-buy Discounted Tickets.
 You can buy discounted tickets ahead of time at participating locations.
 The discounts will run: adults $10; students 6-18 $7.50; seniors 62+ $7.50.
 Note that this is the same as the early bird online pricing mentioned above!

 - Fred Meyer Value Pack.
 Starting now and running through Sept 6th only, you can buy a “family value pack” at Fred Meyer stores for $35.95.
 The pack includes: (2) gate admissions, (10) food bucks, (6) rides – excluding Extreme Scream, and 2-for-1 coupon for the rodeo.
 Value of the package is $65.
-This is $1 more than the 2012 price for the same package.
+This is the same price as 2013.

 - Free School Tickets.
 In the past, my son has come home with a free Fair ticket from school.
 You might inquire to see if your school will be participating in a similar program before purchasing tickets.